CHAMPION316/Gourmet-Chow/README.md

 - **Address details**: includes a contact email to contact the owner.
 - **Phone Number**: newsletter so clients can stay up to date with new material and more.
 - **Social Media Links**: Links to the restaurants social media pages.

+### 2.2.
+Features left to implement in the future

+- Add sections that will separate the videos as the libray grows by dates and categories.
+- Be able to submit the form and receive a confirmation when signing up for the newsletter.
+- Add a featured page for testimonials on clients that have experienced positive changes.
+- Add a section with testimonials and customer reviews.